Setting Up a Generic Project

 Lines starting with "-F" are interpreted as framework paths.

 .config file.
 The

 .config file is a regular C++ file, prepended to all your source files when they are parsed.
 Only use the

 .config file to add lines as in the example below:

 #define NAME value

-.cflags files contain command line flags for the Clang code model on a single line.
+.cflags files have command line flags for the Clang code model on a single line.

 For example, specify the

 -std=c++11 to set the language version for parsing as C++11.